jazzfan2/solvesudoku/README.md

 # Description:
 solvesudoku.py solves 9 x 9 type Sudoku problems by processing a text file with a 9-by-9 matrix of digits corresponding with the given and empty fields of the problem, and finds the missing digits by applying a backtracking algorithm.

-# How to Use Your Project:
+# How to use solvesudoku.py:
 Fill the text file 'matrix.txt' by the given digits for fields in corresponding positions, and by zeroes if fields are empty, and place this file into the same directory as the program.